contemplatieve fotografie miksang mindful mindfulness fotografie meditatiecursus workshop training

 miksang photography, miksang, good eye, mindfulness, mindful photography, meditation, dharma art, miksang mindful photography, miksang rereat, miksang photography retreat

-Would you like to find out more on experiencing Miksang?
+Would you like to find out more on experiencing Miksang Photography?

 Sign up for the online Miksang training if you want to get to know me and Miksang first.
 If you want to know more about what this contemplative approach to photography exactly means, the theory how to apply it and what it can do for you.
 You start with the introductory lecture and the photo presentation.
 With visual exercises to immediately experience for yourself how you experience clear vision and touch, and experience in deep relaxation with an awake look.